Fencing Coach Certification

 The various levels of certification in the US Fencing Coaches Association (USFCA) include Fencing Master who are at the highest level of certification and are qualified to teach all levels of fencers as well as fencing coaches.
 Prévôt are at the next level of expertise focus more on training all levels of fencers to compete rather than training other coaches.
 Moniteur are members of this professional coaching organization focus on beginner and intermediate fencers, and Assistant Moniteurs are qualified to assist all levels of professional coaches.
 Fencing Masters, Prévôt, and Moniteurs are required to pass a rigorous written, practical, and oral examination to receive their credentials.

-Tobias Lee, MD (Coach, Prévôt in Foil).
+Tobias Lee, MD (Coach, Prévôt in Foil, President of Metro Tacoma Fencing Club).
 Toby started fencing in 1986 at Lakeside High school.
 He was a member of the Harvard varsity fencing team as an épéeist from 1991-1994, coached by fencing master Branimir Zivkovic.
 He enjoys helping with beginner classes, open fencing, and competing whenever he is not on call for his cardiology practice.
-He has earned his certificate from the US Fencing Coaches Association as a Prévôt in Foil in 2011.
-He has weapons ratings of A2018 in épée and B2017 in foil (he had an E2009 in sabre which has lapsed).
-Toby started competing regularly in the veteran 40 (ages 40-49) men's épée category nationally starting at the 2017 US Fencing Summer National Championships and has medaled (top 8 finish) at every North American Cup (NAC) in this division since.
-For the 2017-2018 season he is ranked 3rd in the country for veteran 40 men's épée.
-His US fencing referee ratings are a 6 in foil and a 7 in épée (2012).
+He has weapons ratings of A2022 in épée and B2022 in foil.
+He held simultaneous top 10 national rankings for his age group in both épée and foil in the 2022-2023 season.
+Toby earned a place on the 2022 US veteran 50 men's épée team and competed at the Veteran World Championships in Croatia in 2022.
+He earned his certificate from the US Fencing Coaches Association as a Prévôt in Foil in 2011 and was invited by fencing master Vinnie Bradford to be on the taskforce to help develop foil coaching standards for the US Fencing Coaches Association in 2022.
+His US fencing referee ratings are R1 in foil and a R2 in épée (2012).
 Toby wrote the Beginner Fencers’ Guide.
 Additional information about Toby can be found at tobylee.com/fencing.htm.